larspeterjeppesen/Backup_peers/README.md

 This is a loose list of the steps that I am updating as I go along in the project.

 **Functionality:**
+* (Done) Design and implement a file transfer protocol.
 * (Done) Implement transfer of a single file between two instances of confidant.c than can run on my android, pi, and ubuntu machine.
 * Design and implement a tracking mechanism to identify and transfer newly added files on my android and raspberry pi.
   * Implement sqlite database